Sberbank

-PJSC Sberbank (ПАО "СберБанк", initially a contraction of сберегательный банк) is a Russian majority state-owned banking and financial services company headquartered in Moscow.
-It was called Sberbank of Russia until 2015 (currently: Sber).
-Sberbank has operations in several European nations, primarily post-Soviet countries.
+The Public JSC Sberbank (ПАО "СберБанк", initially a contraction of сберегательный банк) is a Russian majority state-owned banking and financial services company headquartered in Moscow.
+As the Russian successor entity of the State Labor Savings Banks System of the USSR, it was called Sberbank of Russia until 2015, and in 2020 further shortened its brand to Sber.
+Following the termination of its operations in the European Union in the immediate aftermath of the Russian invasion of Ukraine, its international footprint is primarily in the Commonwealth of Independent States.

 By 2022, the bank accounted for about a third of all bank assets in Russia.
-The bank's rise since 1990s is in part due to its close connections to the Russian government. it was the largest bank in Russia and Eastern Europe, and the third largest in Europe, ranked 60th in the world and first in central and Eastern Europe in The Banker's Top 1000 World Banks ranking.
+The bank's rise since 1990s is in part due to its close connections to the Russian government.
+Sberbank has 86 branches and one representative office in 79 regions of Russia and one foreign country.
+As of 2014 it was the largest bank in Russia and Eastern Europe, and the third largest in Europe, ranked 60th in the world and first in Central and Eastern Europe in The Banker's Top 1000 World Banks ranking.
 In the world ranking of public companies Forbes "Global 2000" Sberbank takes 51st place.

 History

-Early history

-Sberbank's history goes back to Cancrin's financial reform of 1841, when a network of the first state-owned savings banks was created in Russian Empire.
-By the end of the 19th century, the network reached almost 4 thousand outlets with over 2 million depositors.

-Since 1905, savings bank outlets became authorised to sell insurance.
-After 1910, savings banks started subsidising credit cooperation institutions and extending loans to small lenders.
-In 1915, savings bank outlets started accepting government securities for depositing.

-Soviet savings banks system

-After the October Revolution of 1917, the state savings banks system continued its activity and growth under the management of the Finance Ministry of the USSR as the State Labour Savings Banks System.
-From 1926, the saving bank outlets were used to pay wages to blue- and white-collar workers.
-The savings banks were used to distribute state lottery tickets and for the placement of state bonds with the population.
-The savings banks introduced wider services such as money transfers.

-By late 1980s, the Soviet savings bank system had almost 80 thousand branches.
-As part of Perestroika reforms, in 1987 the savings bank outlets are reorganised into the Savings Bank of the USSR.
-Within the Savings bank of the USSR, separate savings banks were created in the Soviet Republics.
-Following the dissolution of the USSR, the former republican savings banks became state savings banks of the newly independent post-Soviet states.
+1991–2013

-In 1991, the Savings bank of the RSFSR has been reorganised into the Joint-Stock Commercial Savings Bank of the Russian Federation (Sberbank of Russia).
+In 1991, the operations of the State Labor Savings Banks System of the USSR in the Russian Soviet Federative Socialist Republic were reorganised into the Joint-Stock Commercial Savings Bank of the Russian Federation (Sberbank of Russia).

-Sberbank of Russia

 In post-Soviet Russia, Sberbank is the largest universal bank despite growing competition from private and other state-owned commercial banks.
 The bank has gradually expanded its international presence.

 Since 2007, Sberbank is led by former economy minister Herman Gref who is a very close friend of Vladimir Putin.